A History of Broadway Guitars

 Fuelled by the music reaching us from across the airwaves, via our crystal sets or old valve and transistor radios, the sound of pop or rock n'roll music played on an electric guitar, quickly captured our imagination.
 And like so many other youngster, caught posing with a tennis racket guitar whilst miming to Eddie Cochran or Hank B. Marvin of The Shadows, my parents soon came to realise that the purchase of an electric guitar was going to be my priority.

-I hope this Broadway guitar site now provides some considerable detail, to help fill in the knowledge gaps about this guitar brand of the '60s and perhaps it might re-kindle some fond memories from other guitar players who 'cut their teeth' on a Broadway guitar or, like myself, are still in possession of one (or two!).
+I hope this Broadway guitar site now provides some considerable level of detail, to help fill in the knowledge gaps about this guitar brand of the '60s and perhaps it might re-kindle some fond memories from other guitar players who 'cut their teeth' on a Broadway guitar or, like myself, are still in possession of one (or two!).

 Undoubtedly, the Broadway guitar has a justified place in the British rock n'roll Hall of Fame!